holidays

 New to Shavuot?
 Here’s What You Actually Need to Know

-If you’ve ever heard someone mention Shavuot and immediately thought “cheesecake holiday,” you’re not wrong—but you’re definitely missing the bigger picture.
+If you’ve ever heard someone mention Shavuot or Shavuos and immediately thought “cheesecake holiday,” you’re not wrong, but you’re definitely missing the bigger picture.
 And honestly?
-Most Jews—even lifelong ones—aren’t exactly sure how to explain what this holiday is about.
-Shavuot doesn’t have a seder.
-It doesn’t have a sukkah.
-It doesn’t come with an obvious playbook.
-So
+Most Jews – even lifelong ones – aren’t exactly sure how to explain what this holiday is about because it’s one of the lesser-celebrated holidays, even though it’s a

 New to Shavuot?
 Here’s What You Actually Need to Know Read Post »